 During the 1960’s it featured first run films, although not the huge blockbusters.
-The Metropolitan was the kind of theater that showed a wide diversity of movies, from Woody Allen movies to Bruce Lee flicks to British horror movies.
-It was also the place where all the "Planet of the Apes" movies were shown in the early 1970’s.
+The Cine Metropolitan was the kind of theatre that showed a wide diversity of movies, from Woody Allen movies to Bruce Lee flicks to British horror movies.
+It was also the place where all the "Planet of the Apes" movies were shown in the early-1970’s.

 In the mid-1980’s it was transformed into a disco called "Levels".
 The place was very trendy for a couple of years but it eventually closed too.

 In the early-1990’s it became an evangelical church.
-Currently one can see advertising for the church on tv, and it is always weirdly nostalgic to recognize the interior of the wonderful Metropolitan Theater .
+Currently one can see advertising for the church on tv, and it is always weirdly nostalgic to recognize the interior of the wonderful Cine Metropolitan.